June 6 Facts, Fun Trivia and History

 June 6 History

-1944 – D-Day: the day the Allied powers crossed the English Channel and landed on the beaches of Normandy, France, turning the tide of the war against Germany.
+D-Day: the day the Allied powers crossed the English Channel.
+They landed on the beaches of Normandy, France, turning the tide of the war against Germany.

-1964 – The Rolling Stones made their American TV debut on The Hollywood Palace.
+The Rolling Stones debuted on American TV on The Hollywood Palace.

 Today’s Random Trivia and Shower Thoughts